An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Analysis and Results

 We begin by deriving the redshift distribution of our SMG sample.
-We note that redshift prior in {\sc magphys} has a broad peak at $z\sim$\,1.5 (see Fig.~\ref{fig:red_dist}), thus we have also tested the influence of the prior on the photometric redshifts by running {\sc magphys} on all of the SMGs with a flat prior distribution (from $z$\,$=$\,0--7).
+We note that redshift prior in {\sc magphys} has a broad peak at $z\sim$\,1.5 (see Fig.~\ref{fig:red_dist}a), thus we have also tested the influence of the prior on the photometric redshifts by running {\sc magphys} on all of the SMGs with a flat prior distribution (from $z$\,$=$\,0--7).
 For the SMGs, the resulting change in the redshift distribution is negligible, with $\Delta z$\,$=$\,0.100\,$\pm$\,0.007.
 Hence, we conclude that the prior does not have a significant effect on our estimate of the photometric redshift distribution.

-With the reliability of the {\sc magphys} photometric redshifts confirmed, we derive a photometric redshift distribution for the SMGs and show this in Fig.~\ref{fig:red_dist}.
+With the reliability of the {\sc magphys} photometric redshifts confirmed in \S\,\ref{magphys}, we derive a photometric redshift distribution for the SMGs and show this in Fig.~\ref{fig:red_dist}a.
 To capture the uncertainties in the redshifts (and the range of quality reflected in their PDFs) we stack the individual likelihood redshift distributions of all of the SMGs.
 For the complete sample of 707 870\,$\mu$m selected SMGs, we determine a median redshift of $z $\,$=$\,2.61\,$\pm$\,0.08.
 The quoted error combines the systematic uncertainty derived from comparison of the {\sc magphys} redshifts to those for the 6,719 $K$-band galaxies with spectroscopic redshifts in the UDS and the bootstrap error on the redshift distribution.
 The photometric redshift distribution is strongly peaked, with a 16--84$^{\rm th}$ percentile range of $z$\,$=$\,1.8--3.4 and just $\sim$\,6 per cent of SMGs at $z>$\,4, while we find only five examples of SMGs at $z<$\,1 even though this redshift range encompasses 57 per cent of the age of the Universe -- underlining the identification of SMGs as a high-redshift population.
 Moreover, it is possible that some of these $z<$\,1 systems are incorrectly identifications resulting from galaxy-galaxy lensing \citep[e.g.][]{2017simpson,2017danielson}.
+In Fig.~\ref{fig:red_dist}a, we also overlay the predicted redshift distribution for SMGs with $S_{850} \geq$\,1\,mJy from the EAGLE simulation \citep{2019mcalpine}.
+The median redshift for the EAGLE SMGs is $z$\,$=$\,2.4\,$\pm$\,0.1, with a sharp decrease above $z\sim$\,2.5, driven in part by an increasing dust temperature in sources at higher redshifts.
+Therefore, this model distribution is a reasonable match to our observations.